-Disclaimer: This product was sent to us for free in exchange for a review.
-That does not affect our opinion about the product, in this article we list both what we like and dislike.
+Disclaimer: EcoFlow sent this product to us for free for a review.
+That does not affect our opinion about the product.
+In this article, we list both what we like and dislike.
 Read more about this here.

 Is The River 2 Max The Ultimate Mid-Size Power Station?